-In addition, Project Server supports a Resource Plan that can be used for capacity planning.
-Resource Plans are a great way to perform Rolling Wave planning prior to detailed schedule development.
+In addition, Project Server supports a resource plan that can be used for capacity planning.
+(See Figure 5.43.)
+Resource plans are great ways to perform rolling wave planning prior to detailed schedule development.

-Figure 5.43: Project Server Resource Plan (Source: Advisicon) [05-43-projectServerResourcePlan.tif]
+Figure 5.43 Project Server Resource Plan [05-43-projectServerResourcePlan.tif]

+Source: Advisicon

-It is important to understand that Resource Plans do not integrate with the Project desktop client.
+It is important to understand that resource plans do not integrate with the Project desktop client.
 They are Project Server side only.
-The hours booked to the resource plan will however deduct from the availability of the resource.
+The hours booked to the resource plan will, however, be deducted from the availability of the resource.

-Here are some key factors that should be taken into consideration if you are going to use Resource Plans:
+Here are some key factors that should be considerated if you are going to use resource plans:

-1. The resource plan greatly simplifies the assignment of resources as there are no task level assignments.
+1. The resource plan greatly simplifies the assignment of resources as there are no task-level assignments.

-2. Resource plans are a great way to estimate resource usage (i.e. as a placeholder only).
+2. Resource plans are a great way to estimate resource usage (i.e., as a placeholder only).

-3. Tasks should be used to commit actual resources, with assignments being eventually planned and tracked within the schedule.
+3. Tasks should be used to commit actual resources, with assignments eventually being planned and tracked within the schedule.

-4. Assignment data can be pulled from project task assignments up through a specified date after which the resource plan assignment data can be used.
+4. Assignment data can be pulled from project task assignments up through a specified date.
+Thereafter, the resource plan assignment data can be used.

-Resource Plans were developed to provide a way to estimate corporate resource capacity while a number of projects are in full execution and others are still in the planning phase (Ducolon 2007).
-They are therefore ideal for the early phases of a project lifecycle where the project is still just a concept or opportunity and not yet a committed and fully detailed project.
+Resource plans were developed to provide a way to estimate corporate resource capacity while a number of projects are in full execution and others are still in the planning phase (Ducolon, 2007).
+They are therefore ideal for the early phases of a project lifecycle, where the project is still just a concept or opportunity and not yet a committed and fully detailed project.

 Managing Enterprise Projects